leonardbereska/leonardbereska.github.io/_posts/2024-07-10-mechinterpreview.md

 #### Superposition Hypothesis

-The {% term superposition %} hypothesis suggests that neural networks can leverage high-dimensional spaces to represent more features than the actual count of neurons by encoding features in almost orthogonal directions.
+The {% term superposition %} hypothesis suggests that neural networks can leverage high-dimensional spaces to represent more features than their actual neuron count by encoding features in almost orthogonal directions.
 Non-orthogonality means that features interfere with one another.
 However, the benefit of representing many more features than neurons may outweigh the interference cost, mainly when concepts are sparse and non-linear activation functions can error-correct noise <d-cite key="elhage_toy_2022"></d-cite>.

 <div class="explanation-box">
  <h4 class="explanation-title">Toy Model of Superposition</h4>